 This is traditionally a spicy curry.
 But you can cut those dried red chillies right down for a milder version.
 I always make 2 separate lots, one a fairly spicy version, the other, a very mild one, for the younger kids.

 Speaking of ingredients, beef rendang offers some latitude in the spices that you can use to cook it.
 Some cooks will make it more curry-ish, adding cumin and cinnamon to the mix.
-Some leave all these spices out, no coriander and turmeric either, as in my recipe here.
+Others leave all these spices out, no coriander and turmeric either, as in my recipe here.
 Some will add tamarind (asam), for just that bit of sour and some will add gula melaka, or palm sugar for an extra hint of caramel, along with the kerisik.
 I must confess, that I chop and change sometimes too!

 Ground ingredients in Beef Rendang